fasiha/kamiya-codec/README.md

 Given a `conjugated` phrase, its dictionary form (ending in る or one of the other うくぐ⋯), and whether the verb is type I or II, returns an array of conjugations that seem to produce it.

+As you might imagine, given the inputs required, I expect you to use this alongside a morphological parser like MeCab that can give you the lemma (dictionary form) and whether or not your conjugated phrase is type I or II, etc.

 This is very brute-force. `verbDeconjugate` simply runs both the other ones.

 ## Usage for adjectives